livsparrow/CEQUALW2/README.md

 * Support in using CE-QUAL-W2 from Dr. William Herb at the University of Minnesota.
 * Troubleshooting support with the code from Michael Talbot and Dr. Bruce Wilson.
-* Financial support from the Brown's Creek Watershed District, Clean Water Fund Accelerated Implementation Grant, and the ASCE Trent R. Dames and William W. Moore Fellowship.adding a line adding a line
+* Financial support from the Brown's Creek Watershed District, Clean Water Fund Accelerated Implementation Grant, and the ASCE Trent R. Dames and William W. Moore Fellowship.